 Medicines from rainforests, like those for cancer, and food sources are vital.
 Losing forests impacts our food supply, increases disaster risks, and harms Indigenous cultures.

-How this issue affects the United States and global communities
+How this issue affects global communities

 | Aspect | Key Indicators | Why it matters to us |